kazuibasou/researcher_population_pyramids/README.md

 6. Run all cells in `make_tables.ipynb` sequentially to generate the tables included in the manuscript.

 # Notes
-- Due to the large size of the raw bibliographic data and licensing restrictions for the Orbis dataset, the full dataset cannot be publicly shared (therefore, the `data` directory is empty here).
-However, a curated version of the data sufficient to reproduce the results, figures, and tables presented in our manuscript can be made available privately upon reasonable request to the authors, provided that applicable data use agreements and licensing terms are met.
 - All computations were performed on a 2019 Mac Pro.
 Generating the complete set of numerical results took several days.
 - Figures of population pyramids in 2023 for all 58 countries analyzed in our study can be found at the `./figs/` directory.